javalite/site-content/src/activeweb/flash_tag.md

 The HTML code inside the IF condition has no restrictions to use any dynamic values from session of those passed into view by controller.

-> This method of rendering snippets of dynamic flash code is outdated and superceeded by